pandas-dev/pandas/doc/source/user_guide/copy_on_write.rst

 CoW will lead to more predictable behavior since it is not possible to update more than one object with one statement, e.g. indexing operations or methods won't have side-effects.
-Additionally, through delaying copies as long as possible, the average performance will improve.
+Additionally, through delaying copies as long as possible, the average performance and memory usage will improve.

 Description
 -----------